mollymori3/DSOR651_project/README.md

 4.    *n_partitions* --  the number of random trees to be ran in parallel

 ## 3. Background
-To build this algorithm, I first learned how to use `RandomForestClassifier()` from Python's `sklearn.ensemble` package.
-I then implemented parallel processing via the multiprocessing module.
+To build this algorithm, I first learned how to use `RandomForestClassifier()` from Python's `sklearn.ensemble` package given an arbitrary numerical dataset.
+I explored the various hyperparameters, as defined above, and decided on *accuracy* as my metric of choice for the model.

+With parallel processing in mind, I coded partitioning of the arbitrary data based on a globally defined variable, *n_partitions*.
+With each partition made, I was able to implement `pool.starmap` from the `multiprocessing` module, which essentially mapped tuples of information to respective models.
+That is, the pooled parallel processing ensured that each partition trained a unique tree and yielded its own accuracy.

+For my first three datasets -- randomly generated numbers, pizza data, and wine data -- the algorithm worked as intended.
+That's because all of these datasets had strictly *numerical* data.
+It wasn't until I tried to pass my challenge dataset through that I realized there were no precautinos for *categorical* data.
+With this, I coded a `LabelEncoder()` from the `scikitlearn.preprocessing` package which converted all categorical variables to labeled numerical data.
+This addition allowed the algorithm to run on the heart data.

 ## 4. Pseudocode